Howchoo/crypto-ticker/README.md

 API=coingecko
 ```

 Note: Some symbols are ambiguous.
-For example, `uni` currently corresponds to three difference currencies in the CoinGecko API.
+For example, `uni` currently corresponds to three different currencies in the CoinGecko API.
 To specify the
-currency or token you want, you can use the following:
+currency or token you want (with CoinGecko only), you can use the following:

 ```
 SYMBOLS=btc,eth,uni:uniswap